rancher/docs/content/rancher/v2.x/en/upgrades/rollbacks/ha-server-rollbacks/_index.md

 ## Troubleshooting

-With _v0.1.8_ and below, the **rke-bundle-cert** container is left over from a failed etcd restore.
+With **RKE v0.1.8** and below, the **rke-bundle-cert** container is left over from a failed etcd restore.
 If you are having an issue with restoring an **etcd snapshot** then you can do the following on each etcd nodes before attempting to do another restore:

 ```
 docker container rm --force rke-bundle-cert
 ```

-The rke-bundle-cert container is usally removed when a backup or restore of **etcd** succeeds.
+The rke-bundle-cert container is usually removed when a backup or restore of **etcd** succeeds.
 Whenever something goes wrong, the **rke-bundle-cert** container will be left over.
 You can look at the logs or inspect the container to see what the issue is.